dhananjay0610/NetflixClone/README.md

     -GPT
         -search bar
-        -moview suggestions
+        -moview suggestion

-        Bug Fix : display name and profile picture if user is not logged in rediret /browse to /login and vice versa
+        -Bug Fix : display name and profile picture -if user is not logged in rediret /browse to /login and vice versa

 <!--    Header